This post may contain affiliate links. Please see my disclosure policy for details.

 If you remember in the book and the TV series, the church was poor, needed new windows, and, in the words of Dougal, “as cold as a witches tit!”.

 So, the production team had to work for a few weeks to alter the Kirk and make it look run down.

 They made broken windows, put in a lot of dusty debris, and got rid of all the quaint beautiful details you see in the church today.
 Which I’m sure brides of the 21st century will be very happy about!

 However, the outside of the church is very much the same and you’ll instantly recognise the doorway where Claire and Jamie stood together before they walk down the aisle.

-The inside of Glencorse Old Kirk looks very different from the Outlander series as there are chairs, gorgeous flowers, a piano and a red carpet to walk down.
-All these details really add to the charm as a ceremony venue.
+The inside of Glencorse Old Kirk looks very different from the Outlander series as there are chairs, gorgeous flowers, a piano, and a red carpet to walk down.
+All these details really add to the charm of a ceremony venue.

 Look out for the double hearts entwined in the window up above.
 This detail was kept in the series and was installed as a gift by the Lord of the house to his Lady on their wedding day.
 Swoon!

 Outlander film locations to look out for in Glencorse Old Kirk